Ardian Syaf

 Ardian Syaf is an Indonesian comic book artist.
 He has worked for DC Comics, Marvel Comics, and Dynamite Entertainment.

-In April 2017 he became embroiled in controversy for inserting hidden anti-semitic and anti-Christian messages in X-Men Gold #1, for which his contract with Marvel Comics was terminated.
+In April 2017 he became embroiled in controversy for inserting hidden antisemitic and anti-Christian messages in X-Men Gold #1, for which his contract with Marvel Comics was terminated.

 Early life

 Ardian Syaf was born in Tulungagung, East Java, Indonesia.
 He first developed the desire to draw comics in his youth, after his father bought him his first comic.
 Among his influences are Hermann Huppen, a Belgian comics artist for whom Syaf has expressed admiration.
 He embarked upon a career as a professional comics artist in 2003, deciding that leaving his interest in drawing comics and working in a conventional job was not something he was willing to do.